-At Yikes Tikes! our primary goal is to help children obtain the social, emotional and pre-academic skills fundamental to kindergarten success.
+At Yikes Tikes! our primary goal is to help children obtain the social, emotional, and cognitive skills fundamental to kindergarten success.
 To support this goal, we maintain a consistent 1:6 adult-to-child ratio, which allows our teachers to provide each child with enough attention to effectively model appropriate behavior and social skills and teach pre-academic competencies.